 Interest rate structures have varied greatly over the years, sometimes being variable with a maximum cap, sometimes fixed.
 Interest rates on undergraduate subsidized loans are currently fixed and temporarily decreased on a Congressionally-mandated schedule since July 1, 2008.
-The rate is 3.4% for loans made during 2011-12, but is scheduled to go up to 6.8% beginning July 1, 2012, barring Congressional action.
-The interest rate on subsidized loans to graduate and professional students did not decrease during the 2008-2012 period, but was held at 6.8% until the subsidy was eliminated for graduate and professional study.
+The rate is 3.4 percent for loans made during 2011-12, but is scheduled to go up to 6.8 percent beginning July 1, 2012, barring Congressional action.
+The interest rate on subsidized loans to graduate and professional students did not decrease during the 2008-2012 period, but was held at 6.8 percent until the subsidy was eliminated for graduate and professional study.
 On outstanding FFEL Program loans not held by the federal government, if the market rate exceeds the federally-mandated rates, the federal government pays some or all of the difference to loan holders on the borrowers' behalf.

-Loan Limits.
-The amount a student may borrow in subsidized funds is determined by subtracting both other aid and the EFC from the cost of attendance (COA); this amount is further restricted to the applicable maximum loan limit.
+Loan Limits: The amount a student may borrow in subsidized funds is the result of subtracting other aid and the EFC from the cost of attendance (COA), or the applicable annual loan limit, whichever is less.
 The annual maximum amount of subsidized loans students may borrow varies by academic grade level.
 As of July 1, 2007:

-- first-year undergraduates may borrow up to \$3,500; - second-year students, up to \$4,500; and - third-, fourth-, and fifth-year students, up to \$5,500.
+- First year undergraduates may borrow up to \$3,500; - Second year students, up to \$4,500; and - Third, fourth, and fifth year students, up to \$5,500.